-In our fluency, we sometimes forget how much prior knowledge is required to learn a new word
+In possessing fluency in the English language, educators sometimes forget how much prior knowledge is required to learn a new word.

 In the last week, I’ve found myself explaining the concept of task mapping often.
-It’s an extremely helpful technique that can be used to break down a task into its smallest parts, allowing for SMEs (anyone who are well-versed in a skill or field) to understand and convey complex information within the right framework.
+It’s an extremely valuable technique that can be used to break down a task into its smallest parts, allowing for Subject Matter Experts (SMEs) to understand and convey complex information within the right framework.

 To illustrate what this means, I’ve put together the following worksheet.
-I encourage you to try it out, especially if English is your first language.
+I encourage you to try it out, especially if your first language is English.

 I also challenge you implement task mapping when you are designing new trainings or asking someone to complete a new task.
 I would also encourage you to watch the 2016 film Arrival, which discusses the complexities of language and what each interaction means for the future of humans and our ability to communicate with each other.Task Mapping- Learning New Words